mucholian/Air-Traffic/README.md

 3) **Time spreads**: The futures curves for these regions can also move dramatically based on the underlying fundamentals.
 4) **Jet Fuel–Diesel**: These two products have a very similar cut in the distillation process and are often used for relative trades.
 This is a much bigger in Asia where Kerosene (lower quality JF) and diesel are used interchangeably for heating during winter.
 (Japan, Korea, China most)

-# charts here - price and traffic
+# charts - price and traffic

 For this project, I have created an almost fully automated model that runs on live air traffic data to spot any trade signals as they arise.